Azure-Samples/ARGUS/notebooks/README.md

     "address": {}, # default config will be used for CustomStringEvaluator "is_employed": {
         "CustomStringEvaluator": {
-            "ADDITIONAL_MATCHES": ["yes", "yup"], # additional values that will be marked correct if any of these match the actual value
+            "ADDITIONAL_MATCHES": ["yes", "yup", "true"], # additional values that will be marked correct if any of these match the actual value
         }
     }
 }